ibm-cloud-docs/speech-to-text/interim.md

 #### Example 3: Interim results is true and low latency is false
 {: #interim-low-latency-examples-three}

-This example sets `interim_results` to `true` and `low_latency` to `false`.
-For next-generation models, the service returns only final results and no interim results, similar to when both `interim_results` and `low_latency` are set to `false`.
-However, it returns each result as a separate JSON object.
-For large speech models, set `interim_results` to `true` because `low_latency` is not required and is currently not supported.

-Alternatively, you can set only `interim_results` to true.
-In this case, each `interim_results` is still sent as a separate JSON object.
-Large speech models do not support `low_latency`.
+This example sets `interim_results` to `true` and `low_latency` to false.
+This returns the interim results using non low-latency mode.

 ```javascript
   var message = {